 John H. Outland.
 Mr. Outland has served as a director since December 2003.
 Mr. Outland has also served as a director of Gladstone Commercial since December 2003, a director of Gladstone Investment since June 2005 and a director of Gladstone Land since January, 2013.
 From March 2004 to June 2006, he served as vice president of Genworth Financial, Inc. From 2002 to March 2004, Mr. Outland served as a managing director for 1789 Capital Advisors, where he provided market and transaction structure analysis and advice on a consulting basis for multifamily commercial mortgage purchase programs.
 From 1999 to 2001, Mr. Outland served as vice president of mortgage-backed securities at Financial Guaranty Insurance Company where he was team leader for bond insurance transactions, responsible for sourcing business, coordinating credit, loan files, due diligence and legal review processes, and negotiating structure and business issues.
-From 1993 to 1999, Mr. Outland was selior vice president for Citicorp Mortgage Securities, Inc., where he securitized non-conforming mortgage product.
+From 1993 to 1999, Mr. Outland was senior vice president for Citicorp Mortgage Securities, Inc., where he securitized non-conforming mortgage product.
 From 1989 to 1993, Mr. Outland was vice president of real estate and mortgage finance for Nomura Securities International, Inc., where he performed due diligence on and negotiated the financing of commercial mortgage packages in preparation for securitization.
 Mr. Outland holds an MBA from Harvard Business School and a bachelor's degree in Chemical Engineering from Georgia Institute of Technology.
 Mr. Outland was selected to serve as an independent director on our Board due to his more than twenty years of experience in the real estate and mortgage industry as well as his past service on our Board since 2003.

 Anthony W. Parker.
 Mr. Parker has served as a director since August 2001.
 Mr. Parker has also served as a director of Gladstone Commercial since August 2003, a director of Gladstone Investment since June 2005 and a director of Gladstone Land since January, 2013.
 In January 2011, Mr. Parker was elected as treasurer of the Republican National Committee.
 In 1997 Mr. Parker founded Parker Tide Corp., formerly known as Snell Professional Corp.
 Parker Tide Corp. is a government contracting company providing mission critical solutions to the Federal government.
 From 1992 to 1996, Mr. Parker was chairman of, and a 50 percent stockholder of, Capitol Resource Funding, Inc., or CRF, a commercial finance company.
 Mr. Parker practiced corporate and tax law for over 15 years: from 1980 to 1983, he practiced at Verner, Liipfert, Bernhard & McPherson and from 1983 to 1992, in private practice.
-From 1973 to 1977, Mr. Parker served as executive assistant to the administration of the U.S. Small Business as selected to serve as an independent director on our Board due to his expertise and wealth of experience in the field of corporate taxation as well as his past service on our Board since our inception.
+From 1973 to 1977, Mr. Parker served as executive assistant to the administrator of the U.S. Small Business Administration.
+Mr. Parker received his J.D. and Masters in Tax Law from Georgetown Law Center and his undergraduate degree from Harvard College.
+Mr. Parker was selected to serve as an independent director on our Board due to his expertise and wealth of experience in the field of corporate taxation as well as his past service on our Board since our inception.
 Mr. Parker's knowledge of corporate tax was instrumental in his appointment to the chairmanship of our Audit Committee.